threepointone/glamor/CONTRIBUTING.md

 ## Demo Development Server

+* `cd demo && npm install` to install dependencies for the sample page
 * `npm start` will run a development server with the component's demo app at [http://localhost:9966](http://localhost:9966) with hot module reloading.

 ## Running Tests